noelex/GeographicLib.NET/README.md

 You should be able to use GeographicLib.NET with any target framework and platform that supports .NET Standard 2.0 or above.

 ## Features
-Currently GeographicLib.NET has ported a few features such as Ellipsoid, Geodesic and various projection classes.
-More features will be ported and the ultimate goal is to implement all features provided by GeographicLib.

 Bellow is a list of planned and implemented features.
  - [x] Projections (`AlbersEqualArea`, `AzimuthalEquidistant`, `CassiniSoldner`, `Gnomonic`, `LambertConformalConic`, `PolarStereographic` and `TransverseMercator`)
  - [x] Geocodes (`GARS`, `Geohash`, `Georef`, `MGRS` and `OSGB`)